Latitude: 28º 18' 01.8" N N

 In 1983 the original owner of the telescope, SERC (Science and Engineering Research Council), transferred its responsibility to the IAC and improvements in order to keep the telescope in a competitive status are performed.
 Actions carried out for this purpose take from creating technical services of Instrumental Maintenance and hiring observers to help along the observations, to automating control and data acquisition moved to an adjoining room converted into Control Room, installing instrumentation for common use and improving and optimizing general structure of the telescope to increase features in pointing precision and tracking.

 Dr. Carlos Sánchez Magro, Astrophysic Professor at Universidad de La Laguna, in whose honor the telescope was named, was a prominent member of the Instituto de Astrofísica de Canarias since the beginning.
 He was born in Valladolid, in 1944, and died in Tenerife in 1985, only 6 days after the solemn opening ceremony of facilities and observatories in the IAC.
 He was the driving force behind infrared astronomy and teaching in the Universidad de La Laguna.
 His interest, enthusiasm and critical awareness pervaded the young generations in the IAC.
 His memory should be lasting.

 - FastCam.
-Low noise and fast readout camera for Lucky Imaging observations.
+Low noise and fast readout camera for Lucky Imaging observations in RIZ filters.